-- 1. By geographical type:
+- By geographical type:

 - a) United Kingdom and Republic of Ireland

 - b) Other Countries

+- By total average monitored free distribution over the Reporting Period, combined with other free copy categories, analysed into:

+- a) Regular

+- Net

+- Gross

-- 2. By total average monitored free distribution per issue for the period, analysed into:
+- 3. By total average monitored free distribution per issue for the period, analysed into:

 - a) Net distribution by hand

 - b) Net distribution other

 - c) Gross distribution

-- 3. By total average monitored free distribution per issue analysed by the following distribution point types:
+- 4. By total average monitored free distribution for the following distribution point types:

 - a) Airports / airlines

 - b) Cruise ships / ferries

 - c) Other travel points

 - d) Educational establishments

 - e) Food and drink outlets

 - f) Hotels

 - g) Leisure centres / clubs

-- h) Medical establishments i) Offices
+- h) Medical establishments

-- i)
+- i) Offices

+- j) Retail outlets

-- Retail outlets k) Street
+- k) Street

 - I) Other

-- 4. The total average number of distribution points per issue over the period will be reported.
+- 5. You may optionally report the total average number of distribution points per issue over the period.

-- 5. The Method of Distribution Statement.
+- 6. A verifiable overview description of the Monitored Free Distribution

-- 6. The normal distribution schedule.